...

 Infographic of Ryan Zofay’s Top 10 Public Speaking Tips.
 Uncover How to Become a Good Public Speaker.
 Plus, find my bonus public speaking tip for influencing any audience.

-Below are the public speaking tips that helped me go from avoiding speaking to seeking out opportunities.
+Continue on for the best top 10 public speaking tips that helped me go from avoiding speaking to seeking out opportunities.
 These ideas are not just theories.
 They are proven strategies I use every day as a leader and entrepreneur.
 You will gain useful tools that you can apply immediately.
 This is true whether you have public speaking anxiety or want to improve your skills.

 Understanding the Power of Public Speaking

 Public speaking is one of the highest-leverage skills you can build.
-It affects your career growth, leadership influence, and confidence — even when you’re not on a stage.
+Because it affects everything downstream.
+From career growth, leadership influence, and confidence, sales, persuasion, and trust.
+Even when you’re not on a stage.
 The good news is that public speaking is a skill, not a personality trait.
 Anyone can improve with the right strategy and practice.

 What most people get wrong about public speaking